 Features a web series comprising conversations between youth who have been adopted and the series creator, Angela Tucker.
 Discussions include various topics centered on adoption, including intercountry and transracial and transcultural adoption.

-Older Youth Adoption
+Talking With Older Youth About Adoption

 Teens Need Families